Macrometacorp/docs/docs/photoniq/est/manage-est-streams.md

 Turning on EST Stream feature provides access to stream data in real time and the Debug tab in the EST dashboard.

-EST Stream is built on Macrometa GDN Streams.
-For more information about streams, refer to [Macrometa Streams](../../streams/) documentation.
+EST Stream is built on Macrometa Global Data Network (GDN) Streams.
+For more information about streams in the GDN, refer to [Macrometa Streams](../../streams/) documentation.

 ### Streaming Data

-The Stream feature pushes tracking data from third-party tags, which includes user interactions, conversions, and custom events, into stream.
+The EST Stream feature publishes tracking data from third-party tags, which includes user interactions, conversions, and custom events, into a stream.
 This data is then accessible for real-time monitoring and further analysis.

-Debug Tab
+### Debug Tab

-The Debug tab is a dedicated interface in the GUI dashboard that becomes available upon enabling the Stream feature.
-It displays the data being pushed into the stream in real-time, allowing for immediate visibility into third-party tag behavior.
-This is especially useful for debugging purposes, as it provides insights into data transmission and potential issues.
+The Debug tab becomes available in the EST dashboard after you turn on the EST Stream feature.
+It displays the data being pushed into the stream in real-time, giving you immediate visibility into third-party tag behavior.
+This is especially useful for debugging purposes, because it provides insights into data transmission and potential issues.

 ## Turn on EST Stream

+Follow these steps to turn on the EST Stream feature:

-Log in to your EST account.
+1. Log in to your EST dashboard.
-Navigate to the Settings tab of the dashboard.
+2. Click **Settings**.
-On the Stream section, Toggle Enable Stream and click update to enable the Stream feature.
+3. In the Stream section, click **Enable Stream**.
+4. Click **Update**.

-Once enabled, the Debug tab will automatically appear in your GUI dashboard.
+   Once enabled, the Debug tab appears in the EST dashboard.

 ## Subscribe to the EST Stream